Pilot Knob (Fresno County, California)

 Pilot Knob is a 12,245 ft mountain summit located in Fresno County in the Sierra Nevada mountain range in northern California, United States.
-It is situated at the intersection of Piute Canyon and French Canyon, in the John Muir Wilderness, on land managed by Sierra National Forest.
+It is situated at the intersection of Piute Canyon and French Canyon, in the John Muir Wilderness, on land managed by the Sierra National Forest.
 It is set 2.5 mi south of Merriam Peak and three miles north of the Matthes Glaciers.
-Pilot Knob is the 360th-highest peak in California, and topographic relief is significant as the west aspect rises 2,800 ft above Hutchinson Meadow in approximately one mile.
+Pilot Knob is the 360th-highest peak in California, and itstopographic relief is significant as the west aspect rises 2,800 ft above Hutchinson Meadow in approximately one mile.
 This mountain was likely named by the USGS during the 1907–09 survey for the Mt.
 Goddard Quadrangle, and the toponym has been officially adopted by the U.S. Board on Geographic Names.

 Climate

 According to the Köppen climate classification system, Pilot Knob is located in an alpine climate zone.
 Most weather fronts originate in the Pacific Ocean, and travel east toward the Sierra Nevada mountains.
 As fronts approach, they are forced upward by the peaks (orographic lift), causing them to drop their moisture in the form of rain or snowfall onto the range.
 Precipitation runoff from this mountain drains into Piute Creek which is a tributary of the South Fork San Joaquin River.